rwth-acis/las2peer-social-bot-manager-service/README.md

 ## 🚀 Installation

-To install the Bot-Manager-Service, you first need to install and set up [las2peer](https://github.com/rwth-acis/las2peer).
-Once you have done that, you can clone this repository and build the service.
+To install the Bot-Manager-Service, you first need to clone this repository and build the service.

 ### Build